EVATool/evatool/README.md

 cd evatool/docker
 ```

 There you will find the file .env.
-It contains various parameters:
+It contains various parameters.
+The most important parameters are:

-- HOST_URL: The url or ip of the server EVATool is being installed on
+- BACKEND_URL: The url or ip of the server EVATool is being installed on
-- BACKEND_PORT: The port used by the backend
+- BACKEND_PORT: The port used by the REST backend
-- FRONTEND_PORT: The port used by the frontend
+- FRONTEND_PORT: The port used by the frontend UI
-- DATABASE_PORT: The port used by the database
+- KEYCLOAK_PORT: The port used by the keycloak UI
-- DATABASE_PASSWORD: The password used to access the database

 After configuring the parameters you can start EVATool.